TheApexDevil/Player_Cords/README.md

-# Player_Cords
+# Player_Cords CONSOLE VERSION
- read the readme!

-//PACKAGE FUNCTION//
+#                                   //PACKAGE FUNCTION//

 This will print you ingame player coordinates to you server console with this ingame chat command: /pos

-//INSTALL//
+#                                       //INSTALL//

 Just place this playercords folder in C:\Onset server\steamapps\common\Onset Dedicated Server\packages and that past this  "playercords",  in to your server_config.json